Bishop Seabury Anglican Church: Bishop Seabury Church history

 Bishop Seabury Memorial Church was founded as a mission in Groton in 1874 by the Rev. R. M. Duff, the incumbent at St. James Episcopal Church in New London.
 Its first building was dedicated in December 1875.
 The congregation received parochial status in the 1950s during the rectorate of the Rev. Roger Dissell.
 In the 1960s, the growing church acquired land in suburban Groton and built a modern sanctuary there.

 The church called the Ven.
 Ronald Gauss as rector in 1975, and he served for 30 years.
 Under Gauss, Bishop Seabury grew and became part of the spiritual renewal movement in several Connecticut Episcopal churches.
 The church also dedicated a new sanctuary in 1998.

 In the early 2000s, as part of the Anglican realignment, six of these Connecticut churches, Bishop Seabury among them, sought delegated episcopal pastoral oversight from another bishop.
 After this request was denied, the congregation of Bishop Seabury voted to leave the Episcopal Church and affiliate with the Church of Nigeria's Convocation of Anglicans in North America.
 After several years of litigation over ownership of the property, courts ruled for the Diocese of Connecticut, and Bishop Seabury vacated the Groton property in August 2012 and began worshiping in rented space.
 In 2014, the diocese sold the church building to a Baptist church.

 History of the building

 The Gales Ferry Methodist Church, founded in 1803, built its first building on the present-day site at 6 Hurlbutt Road in 1815.
 The oldest part of the current building dates to 1857, with the rear addition being built in 1854.

 In the 1960s, the Methodist church relocated to a newly constructed facility and the historic church became a funeral home.
 From 2011 to 2018, the former church housed retail stores.

 In 2018, after renting at nearby schools and hotels for several years, Bishop Seabury Anglican Church purchased the building.
-After renovations, it consecrated the space in December 2018.
+After renovations under then-rector Jay Cayangyang, it consecrated the space in December 2018.